 Thai is pretty much Sydney’s favourite cuisine so keep it simple (but still a bit special) and head to Longrain.
 It’s a central location, the food is familiar but exciting and easy to share, and service is snappy, so the only thing you have to worry about is keeping the conversation flowing between the two camps of elders.
 And if it all goes pear-shaped just hunker down and order up a cocktail or three.

-When extended family are coming along, too: 10 William Street
+Best for: When extended family are coming along, too

 10 William Street will reserve you a big long table upstairs if you book in advance.
 It’s Italian food done right, and thanks to Australia’s love affair with the food of Italy, most of it will be familiar enough that no one will baulk at anything on the menu.